 Eliminating Diseases of Poverty

-They include Trachoma, River Blindness, Intestinal Worms and other debilitating, painful, and sometimes deadly illnesses.
-According to the World Health Organization, these diseases infect one in six people, including half a billion children, and are responsible for more than 500,000 deaths each year.
+They include trachoma, river blindness, intestinal worms and other debilitating, painful, and sometimes deadly illnesses.
+According to the World Health Organization, these diseases infect one in six people, including 875 million children, and are responsible for more than 500,000 deaths each year.